AlexShkarin/pyLabLib/docs/devices/Tektronix.rst

 Tektronix oscilloscopes
 =======================

-Tektronix produces a large number of very widespread oscilloscope.
+Tektronix produces a large number of very widespread oscilloscopes.
 They have strongly overlapping, though not entirely identical, interfaces.
 The library has been tested with TDS2002B, TDS2004B, and DBO2014B.

 The generic oscilloscope class is :class:`pylablib.devices.Tektronix.ITektronixScope<.Tektronix.base.ITektronixScope>`, and the derived classes for specific devices are :class:`pylablib.devices.Tektronix.TDS2000<.Tektronix.base.TDS2000>` of TDS2000 series and :class:`pylablib.devices.Tektronix.DPO2000<.Tektronix.base.DPO2000>` for DPO2000/MSO2000 series.